z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Corpus-Linguistics/Core/Corpus-Linguistics.md

 Corpus linguistics is an empirical approach to studying language that involves the systematic analysis of large collections of naturally occurring texts (corpora).

-> **McEnery and Hardie (2012):**
-> "Corpus linguistics provides empirical data for investigating linguistic phenomena, revealing patterns not evident from intuition alone."

 ## Key Concepts